cop3402spring19/syllabus/project/codegen.md

 `visitFuncDecl`

+The function's address in the symbol table is the index into the code array.

 - Prologue (before emitting code for the function body)

   - emit a push for the link register (r14), i.e., return address, `psh r14 r13`